-4. The following text is inserted after article 15 bis of the Statute:
+3 bis.
+The following text is inserted after article 15 bis of the Statute:

-Article 15 ter

-Exercise of jurisdiction over the crime of aggression (Security Council referral)
+Article 15 terExercise of jurisdiction over the crime of aggression (Security Council referral)

-- 1. The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, paragraph (b), subject to the provisions of this article. - 2.
-The Court may exercise jurisdiction only with respect to crimes of aggression committed one year after the ratification or acceptance of the amendments by thirty States Parties. - 3.
-The Court shall exercise jurisdiction over the crime of aggression in accordance with this article, subject to a decision to be taken after 1 January 2017 by the same majority of States Parties as is required for the adoption of an amendment to the Statute. - 4.
-A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - 5.
-This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5. - The following text is inserted after article 25, paragraph 3, of the Statute: - 3 bis.
-In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State. - 6.
-The first sentence of article 9, paragraph 1, of the Statute is replaced by the following sentence: - 1.
-Elements of Crimes shall assist the Court in the interpretation and application of articles 6, 7, 8 and 8 bis. - 7.
-The chapeau of article 20, paragraph 3, of the Statute is replaced by the following paragraph; the rest of the paragraph remains unchanged: - 3.
-No person who has been tried by another court for conduct also proscribed under article 6, 7, 8 or 8 bis shall be tried by the Court with respect to the same conduct unless the proceedings in the other court:
+- 1. The Court may exercise jurisdiction over the crime of aggression in accordance with article $13 ext{ (b)}.$ - [2.
+Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
+The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents. - 3.
+Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression. - 4.
+In the absence of such a determination, the Prosecutor may not proceed with the investigation in respect of a crime of aggression. $^{8}$ $^{9}$ - 5.
+A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - 6.
+This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5. - 4.
+The following text is inserted after article 25, paragraph 3 of the Statute: - 3 bis In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State. - 5.
+The first sentence of article 9, paragraph 1 of the Statute is replaced by the following sentence: - 1.
+Elements of Crimes shall assist the Court in the interpretation and application of articles 6, 7, 8 and 8 bis.